SwissDataScienceCenter/renku/docs/tutorials/first_steps/10_workflow_file.rst

 ---------------------------------------

-The ``renku run`` command is great for tracking the use of a small number of scripts.
+The ``renku run`` command is great for tracking the use of a small number of scripts or commands.
 However, if you are building a processing pipeline that involves many steps, we recommend to encode your workflow in a workflow file.

 Introducing the Renku Workflow File